Mouse Lags, Freezes, Stutters in Windows 10 [Fixed]

 2) Press Tab, then Enter.
 Press the left arrow key to select Small icons, then press Enter.

-3) Press Tab until you highlight Network and Sharing Center.
+3) Press Tab on your keyboard until you highlight Network and Sharing Center.

 4) Press Tab until you highlight Change adapter settings.
 Then press Enter.